 Who doesn’t love chickens?
 We have always wanted to have our own chickens just for the eggs.
 They’re everywhere and they’re the most common form of birds on earth as they have been raised for meat and eggs for thousands of years.

-Love learning about life cycles?
-See more life cycle worksheets for kids.
+Love learning about chickens?
+See more Chicken Activities for Kids!

 This post may contain affiliate links meaning I get commissions for purchases made through links in this post.
 Read my disclosure policy here.